What is the PAT Program?

-You must purchase a manual either from your participating County Extension Office or from the Wisconsin Pesticide Applicator Training (PAT) Online Store.
+You must purchase a manual from the Wisconsin Pesticide Applicator Training (PAT) Online Store.
 Those seeking Greenhouse & Nursery or Fruit Crops certification can take this training also.
-After successful completion of the online training, you will receive a receipt that you must bring when you make your appointment for testing at your County Extension Office to get the “attended training” passing rate of 50%.
+After successful completion of the online training, you will receive a receipt that you must bring when you make your appointment for testing at a participating County Extension Office to get the “attended training” passing rate of 50%.

 To navigate the online options, visit the PAT Store at https://patstore.wisc.edu.

 - Select General Farming 100/101.

 - Then chose B. “Online Private Applicator Training.”

 Another option is to test as a commercial applicator with the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
 Commercial testing is a closed-book test.
 To schedule, a test with DATCP visit https://pestexam.datcp.wi.gov or call 608-224-4548.

 Finally, be sure to take a moment and see if you actually need to be certified.
 In some situations, individuals have realized they don’t need certification.
 Please check the criteria below.

 You must be certified if you apply, mix and load, or direct the use of:

 - Any pesticide on a for-hire basis

 - Any pesticide in or on public schools or school grounds (K-12 public schools)